Renzo Piano: California Academy of Sciences renovation and extension, San Francisco (2000–2008)

 In 1989, after their old museum buildings were damaged by an earthquake, the trustees of the California Academy of Sciences decided to rebuild their entire complex of twelve buildings, including an aquarium, planetarium, and a museum of Natural History, located in Golden Gate Park in San Francisco.
 Piano's plan called for "a group of volumes under a single roof, a little like a village."
 The roof itself, 1.5 hectares in area, was covered with vegetation, and blends with the surrounding park.
 The facade of the building also harmonizes smoothly with the nearby turn-of-the-century greenhouse that is a landmark of the Park.
-Three cupolas are placed under the high roof, ceiling, lit by natural light through round portholes on their roofs; they contain the entry hall, a botanical garden, and a planetarium.
+Three cupolas resemble shallow hills across the roof, pierced by round portholes to admit natural light; they contain the entry hall, a botanical garden, and a planetarium.
 Piano's design for the new building was described by the New York Times as a "comforting reminder of the civilizing function of great art in a barbaric age".